 Technique #1 (Static Elements)

-Scenario: Elements in a form such as a user registration or admission form.
+Scenario: Locating elements in a form such as a user registration or admission form

 These are elements that have constant properties such as IDs and/or names.
-These properties don’t change upon page refresh or on different browser sessions.
+These properties do not change upon page refresh, application deployments, or different browser sessions.
 They are usually not auto-generated either.

-Selenium has a search by id and/or name therefore, don’t use XPath such as //input[@id=username] or //input[@name='postalAddress'] for static elements.
+Selenium has a search by id and/or name therefore, do not use XPath such as //input[@id=username] or //input[@name='postalAddress'] for static elements.
 Searching by ID and name is faster and easier.

-To get to the menu link remember that you are looking for a "Link".
-An XPath that targets the actual text on the screen won't really work.
+To get to the menu link, remember that you are looking for a "Link".
+An XPath that targets the actual text on the screen will not really work.
 Here are some examples:

 Target Element: Capture Services menu on the reference site www.subject-7.com.